 The law explicitly mentions the obligation of the SAR to provide information to asylum seekers within 15 days from the submission of the application.
 The SAR must provide the information orally, if necessary, in cases where the applicant is illiterate.

-The information should cover both rights and obligations of asylum seekers and the procedures that will follow.
+The information should cover both rights and obligations of asylum seekers and the procedures that will follow in general.
 Information on existing organisations that provide social and legal assistance has to be given as well.
-The information has to be provided in a language the asylum seeker declared that he or she understands or, when it is impossible, in a language the asylum seeker may be reasonably supposed to understand.
+Information has to be provided in a language the asylum seeker declared that he or she understands or, when it is impossible, in a language the asylum seeker may be reasonably supposed to understand.

 The written information, however, is complicated and not easy to understand.
 This opinion is shared by all NGO legal aid providers active in the field.
 The common leaflet and the specific leaflet for unaccompanied children drafted by the Commission as part of the Dublin Implementing Regulation are not being used in Bulgaria or being provided to asylum seekers.
 The same applies to the information provided on the SAR’s website, which is also available only in Bulgarian.

-NGOs, in particular UNHCR's implementing partners, develop and distribute other leaflets and information boards that are simpler and easier to read and some do operate reception desks where this kind of information is also provided orally to the asylum seekers by BHC or the Red Cross.
-In addition, in 2014 UNHCR funded the development of online accessible tool (asylum.bg) with information about the key institutions, procedures and rights before, during and after the status determination in several most spoken languages (Arabic, Farsi, Dari, Urdu, English and French).
-As far as the tool functions online, it aims to providing correct and comprehensive legal information to asylum seekers in a sustainable manner wherever they are present and accommodated, including outside the reception centres, at the borders, in detention centres and other remote locations.
-In 2018 the information on asylum.bg was revised and made available in audio version for illiterate users.
+NGOs, in particular UNHCR’s implementing partners, develop and distribute other leaflets and information boards that are simpler and easier to read and some do operate reception desks where this kind of information is also provided orally to the asylum seekers by BHC or the Red Cross.
+In 2018, the information on asylum.bg – the online accessible tool, whose development was funded in 2014 by UNHCR – was revised and made available in audio version for illiterate users.
+In 2022, an additional section on temporary protection in Ukrainian was added; until the end of the year, it generated over 28,337 views.

 EASO, Stock taking report on the asylum situation in Bulgaria, March 2014, 3.2.
 Asylum Determination Procedure.